rubanyukm/COSC-314-Final/README.md

 This is a Greedy Algorithm that will schedule talks based on given start and end times.

-Inputs should be entered like so "Talk 0: 900 1000"
+Inputs should be entered like so "Talk 0: 900 1000" using a 24hr time format

 **Resources**